digitalbazaar/bedrock-consumer/README.md

 # bedrock-consumer

-A [bedrock][] library that provides an interface for managing information for consumers of an application.
-It is not a comprehensive credential consumer application, rather it provides simpler helper methods for authenticating and establishing user sessions and a method to verify and convert a posted identity profile to an event-based API for doing something with its credentials.
+A [bedrock][] library that provides simpler helper methods for authenticating and establishing user sessions and a method to verify and convert a HTTP-posted identity profile to an event-based API to assist implementers of custom processing of credentials.
+It is not a comprehensive credential consumer application, rather it provides some basic, common capabilities for applications that consume credentials.

 This module: